CrowdArt/Chat-Implementation/README.md

 ### Chatbot Technology Stack
 * Dialogflow
     * Dialogflow is a natural language processor used to understand what our visitors want from the bot.
-Components to use: agents, intents, parameters, prebuilt agents, flot feeling, etc.
+Components to use: agents, intents, parameters, prebuilt agents, slotfilling, etc.
 * React
 * NodeJS
 * mongoDB